-For the last few months, I noticed that my eating has felt out of control.
-I had been emotional while working through some issues from the past, and understood that eating is often used as a method to feel safe.
-So, I allowed myself the time to indulge and enjoy outings with my boyfriend, knowing that I would soon turn it around, because I have learned what works for me.
+Losing weight can be extremely difficult for some people, and then all of a sudden the weight can fall off.
+Over the last few months, I noticed my eating has felt out of control.
+I’d been emotional while working through some issues from the past, and understood that eating is often used as a method to feel safe.
+So, I allowed myself the time to indulge and enjoy outings with my boyfriend, knowing that I would soon turn it around.
+In time, I’ve learned what works for me.

 But once again, I knew the secret to change and where I would begin – the mind.

 Often times, when we are overweight, it is because we do not believe that we are capable, or even worthy, of being thin and feeling beautiful.
 There may be an aspect of ourselves that we do not like, and so we punish ourselves with food without even realizing it.
 The food that we are eating is just there to make us feel good in that moment, but later causes us to feel worse.
 Therefore, our view that we do not deserve to be healthy, feel healthy, and look healthy increases.

 If we can learn to change only ourselves, before we change anything in the outside world, we can have more success in absolutely anything that we choose.
 The first step, is changing your beliefs regarding yourself, your weight, and your worthiness.